plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ```

 ### Starting checkout
-To start a plenigo Checkout you need to [obtain a purchaseId](https://api.plenigo-stage.com/#operation/preparePurchase)
+To start a Frisbii Media Checkout you need to [obtain a purchaseId](https://api.plenigo-stage.com/#operation/preparePurchase)
-plenigo Checkout starts in an iframe and needs some Javscript to start:
+Frisbii Media Checkout starts in an iframe and needs some Javascript to start:
 ```javascript
 // Checkout finishes with a javascript-Event one have to listen to document.addEventListener("plenigo.PurchaseFailed", function(e) {